Shampoo: Health risks

 A number of contact allergens are used as ingredients in shampoos, and contact allergy caused by shampoos is well known.
 Patch testing can identify ingredients to which patients are allergic, after which a physician can help the patient find a shampoo that is free of the ingredient to which they are allergic.
 The US bans 11 ingredients from shampoos, Canada bans 587, and the EU bans 1328.

 Specialized shampoos

 Dandruff

 Cosmetic companies have developed shampoos specifically for those who have dandruff.
 These contain fungicides such as ketoconazole, zinc pyrithione and selenium disulfide, which reduce loose dander by killing fungi like Malassezia furfur.
 Coal tar and salicylate derivatives are often used as well.

 Alternatives to medicated shampoos are available for people who wish to avoid synthetic fungicides.
 Such shampoos often use tea tree oil, essential oils or herbal extracts.

 Colored hair

 Many companies have also developed color-protection shampoos suitable for colored hair; some of these shampoos contain gentle cleansers according to their manufacturers.
+Shampoos for color-treated hair are a type of moisturizing shampoo.